BerkeleyLibrary/lost-and-found/README.md

+## This repository has moved to GitHub

+Lost-and-Found now lives at [GitHub](https://github.com/BerkeleyLibrary/lost-and-found).

 ## Lost-and-Found

 The Lost-and-Found application is intended for internal use across the UC Berkeley library system.
 Turned in goods will be logged and tracked through this simple rails application.